iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_firmware_upgrade.rst

 .. image:: ../_static/tutorial_images/dronecan_firmware_upgrade/app_and_upgrade_files.png

-Select app.bin, and click Open.
+**Select app.bin**, and click Open.

 .. warning::
     It is crucial that you do not select combined.bin.
 Attempting to flash a combined application through the DroneCAN firmware upgrader will overwrite important module data, and will render your module unusable.

 The DroneCAN GUI will immediately attempt to upgrade your module's firmware.
-If all goes well, you will see your module's mode enter ``SOFTWARE_UPDATE (3)`` mode indicating an ongoing file transfer:
+You should see your module's mode enter ``SOFTWARE_UPDATE (3)`` mode indicating an ongoing file transfer:

 .. image:: ../_static/tutorial_images/dronecan_firmware_upgrade/firmware_updating.png